treeverse/lakeFS/docs/understand/model.md

 ## Version Control

-lakeFS introduces version control semantics for data.
-Most of these will be familiar to [Git](https://git-scm.com/){:target="_blank"} users:
+lakeFS is spearheading version control semantics for data.
+Most of these concepts will be familiar to Git users:

 ### Repository

 In lakeFS, a _repository_ is a set of related objects (or collections of objects).
-In many cases, these represent tables of [various formats](https://lakefs.io/hudi-iceberg-and-delta-lake-data-lake-table-formats-compared/){:target="_blank"} for tabular data, or a set of unstructured objects such as images, videos, sensor data, etc.
+In many cases, these represent tables of [various formats](https://lakefs.io/hudi-iceberg-and-delta-lake-data-lake-table-formats-compared/){:target="_blank"} for tabular data, semi-structured data such as JSON or log files - or a set of unstructured objects such as images, videos, sensor data, etc.

 lakeFS represents repositories as a logical namespace used to group together objects, branches, and commits - analogous to a repository in Git.